 You're about to learn some abstract still life painting tips.
 Sounds like fun, right?
-I'll cover a variety of painting tips to loosen you up but most importantly is how to develop the right approach.
-To paint anything loosely you need the right combination of skills and fearlessness.
+I'll cover a variety of ideas to loosen you up but most importantly I'll teach you how to develop the right approach.
+To paint anything abstractly you need the right combination of skills and fearlessness.
 But here's the thing.
 Fearlessness is developed from experience and confidence, not recklessness.
 It's important to experiment with your subject so you can focus on what's important - finding the abstract qualities.
 Developing a connection to how you can emotionally express the subject with your medium.

 What You Need To Know

-Most artists bypass this step only to become frustrated as they hit a brick wall trying to paint a lovely expressive still life painting.
+Most artists bypass experimenting with their subjects because they only want the finished masterpiece.
+This approach is a recipe for a lot of disappointment.
+And this attitude is exactly why so many become frustrated as they hit a brick wall trying to paint a lovely expressive still life painting.
 It's simply because they do not deserve, or have yet earned, the right to be rewarded with an expressive masterpiece.
 The more time you invest in the exercises below the more abstract your work will become so long as that's your intent.

 The Common Misconceptions